elvinny-is-coding/elvinny-is-coding/README.md

 # hello-world
-Learning how to navigate github
+Learning how to navigate Github
+Hello world!